-- 9. (1) The council appoints the vice-principal after considering the recommendation of the principal. - (2) The council determines the term of office of the vice-principal. - (3) The council determines the powers, functions and duties of the vice-principal. - (4) The vice-principal is further responsible for any specific managerial, administrative and supervisory functions entrusted to him or her by the principal. - (5) The vice-principal is subject to the Rules for staff discipline. - (6) If the office of vice-principal becomes vacant, the council must appoint a successor. - (7) If the vice-principal is unable, for any reason, to exercise the powers or perform the functions and duties of his or her office, or if the office of vice-principal becomes vacant, the other deputy vice-chancellor, or, it there are two or more deputy vice-chancellors, one of them appointed by the executive committee of the council, becomes acting vice-principal. - (8) An acting vice-principal has all the powers, functions and duties of a vice-principal. - (9) The vice-principal is accountable to the council and the principal.
+- 11. (1) The council appoints the vice-principal after considering the recommendation of the principal. - (2) The council determines the term of office of the vice-principal.

+- (3) The council determines the functions of the vice-principal. - (4) The vice-principal is further responsible for any specific managerial, administrative and supervisory functions entrusted to him or her by the principal. - (5) The vice-principal is accountable to the council and the principal. - (6) The vice-principal is subject to the Rules for staff discipline. - (7) If the office of vice-principal becomes vacant, the council must appoint a successor. - (8) If the vice-principal is unable, for any reason, to perform the functions of his or her office, or if the office of vice-principal becomes vacant, the other deputy vice-chancellor, or, if there are two or more deputy vice-chancellors, one of them appointed by the executive committee of the council, becomes acting vice-principal. - (9) An acting vice-principal has all the functions of a vice-principal.